 4. Iannarino Sales Accelerator – Anthony Lannarino

 Anthony Iannarino is a famed international speaker, author, and sales leader.
 This sales expert offers a wealth of B2B sales training materials and insights on his website.
-Alongside lots of great blog content, you’ll find out how to book Anthony as a speaker.
+You’ll find out how to book Anthony as a speaker alongside lots of great blog content.

 5. Sales Presentation Training – Sales Readiness Group